Preserving Italian American Heritage

 Latest Stories

-Every major Italian American feast and festival, January to December — San Gennaro, the Giglio, St. Joseph's Day, the Seven Fishes — with verified dates and links.
+Major Italian American feasts and festivals, January to December — San Gennaro, the Giglio, St. Joseph's Day — with 2026 dates checked against official sources.

 What your Sicilian surname reveals — 3,000 years of conquest in the 20 most common names, the La/Lo/Li article names, and the Albanian layer most guides miss.